-This article explores the types of property law cases that are typically heard in the Supreme Court of NSW, providing an overview of the court's role in adjudicating property disputes, and offering insight into how individuals and businesses can navigate the legal system when property matters escalate to this highest state-level court.
+This article explores the types of property law cases that are typically heard in the Supreme Court of NSW, providing an overview of the court's role in adjudicating property disputes, and offering insight into how individuals and businesses can navigate the legal system when property matters escalate to the highest Court of the Australian State of New South Wales.

 Overview of the NSW Supreme Court